tmissao/TerraformAzureDevops/src/terraform-modules/azuredevops-repository/ReadMe.md

       "author_can_vote": false
     }
     ```

-- `project_reviewers` - Creates a reviewer group with the entities passed as value, and all pull request and release pipelines (when necesary) will need at least one approval of a member to be executed.
-Defaults `[]`.

-- `azuredevops_agentpoll_name` - Give the necessary permission to pipelines use the defined agentpoll.
-Defaults `Default`
+- `required_merge_requests_reviewers` - (optional) A dictionary meaning the merge request reviewers groups.
+The dictionary key represents the group's name.
+Defaults `{}`.
+  - `reviewers` - (Required) List of string with the email of the reviewers.
+  - `path` - (Required) List of string representing the absolute paths which the policy is applied.

 ## Output